 - Commitment.
 Plans allow (and require) annual contributions, but it is important to understand whether certain plans will allow the contribution amount to be adjusted should your business (and income) shift in either direction.

-Timing is Everything.
+- Timing is Everything.
 Plans may have specific deadlines (April 15, December 31, etc.) should you wish to make contributions in a particular year.

-Tax Benefits.
+- Tax Benefits.
 Some plans on the market will allow for larger contributions than others, should you be financially equipped to do so.
 Most of the time, larger contributions to retirement savings will result in bigger tax breaks.

-Additional Costs.
+- Additional Costs.
 While it is your money, there are additional costs associated with each retirement plan option.
 Hiring an accountant or actuary to tackle the backend and analytical responsibilities tied to a retirement plan may be needed, especially since some plans require your information to be reported to the government.
 The time/resources needed are certainly worth evaluating before selecting a particular plan.

 While employees can rely on corporate 401(k) plans and investment opportunities, independents must be more proactive, and, at times, creative.
 A number of options remain available for independents to ensure their financial security.
-These can include:
+These include:

-|IRAs – SEP / Simple / Roth||Simple: Simple IRAs are retirement plans that allow workers to contribute compensation that is not taxed until it is distributed.||Roth: The main differentiator between a Roth IRA and other available retirement options is that tax breaks are granted on money withdrawn from the plan during retirement, as opposed to when the money is deposited.||SEP: Simplified employee pensions (SEP) offer a high amount of flexibility with low administration costs.
-For this planning year, contribution maximums are set at $53,000 or 25% of an individual’s income.|
+||Roth: The main differentiator between a Roth IRA and other available retirement options is that tax breaks are granted on money withdrawn from the plan during retirement, as opposed to when the money is deposited.

-|Solo 401(k)||For independent consultants who wish to save more money than allowed by a SEP-IRA, solo 401(k) plans provide the opportunity to contribute up to $18,000 in savings ($24,000 if over age 50), PLUS 25% of your compensation.
+||For independents who wish to save more money than allowed by a SEP-IRA, solo 401(k) plans are another option.
+Contribution limits as an employee and employer for 2020 are $57,000 ($6,500 more if over age 50).
 Though they require more paperwork and administration than an SEP-IRA, solo 401(k) plans can also be borrowed from to cover emergency expenses.

 ||Traditionally, defined benefit plans are geared toward workers in governmental and public entities (and large corporations), and offers an employer/sponsor provided monthly benefit predetermined by a formula based on the worker’s earnings history, tenure of service, and age.
 Unlike IRAs and 401(k)s, this does not depend on individual investment returns.